mhenke/CYBR8420-SoftwareAssurance-Proposal/Software_Security_Requirements/implement_logstore.md

-### Use Case 1: Web-Based Admin Console
+### Use Case 5: Implementing a Logging for Service Health Monitoring
-**Overview:** Keycloak provides a web-based Admin Console for administrators (human interaction) to manage realms, users, roles, clients, identity brokering, and other security configurations.
+**Overview:** Configuring Keycloak to include logging and monitoring systems can be is important in order to properly maintain good system health.
+This includes tracking performance metrics and securing logs within a centralized log store to detect performance issues, potential security threats, or any other anomalies.
+Logs assist administrators with reviewing essential operational behaviors while also being able to investigate any suspicious activities.

 #### Diagram
 ![Access Admin Console](/Software_Security_Requirements/web_console/Access_Admin_Console00.png)